Vic-Godwin/VictorCompress/README.md

 - 📖 Open decompressed files in a custom reader (`readfile.py` or `vic_file_reader.py`)
 - 🌑 Dark-themed UI with `ttkbootstrap`
 - ✅ Progress bar and robust error handling
+- 🧩 Packaged as .exe using PyInstaller (standalone, no Python required)

 ---